Madrasa of Amir Sunqur Sa'di: Foundation and construction in the Mamluk period

 Between 1315 and 1321 CE (715-721 AH), Sunqur Sa'di built a madrasa (possibly intended as a khanqah), a convent (ribat) for women, and a mausoleum for himself.
 However, he later became involved in a quarrel with one of the most powerful amirs of his time, Amir Qawsun, whose monumental palace, built between 1330 and 1337, was located right next to the site of Sunqur's madrasa.
 Qawsun forced him to leave Egypt and flee to Tripoli (Lebanon) in 1323 and, as a result, he was never buried in his mausoleum.
 A contemporary sheikh by the name of Hasan Sadaqa was buried there instead.

 There is some uncertainty as to whether the mausoleum was intended to be dedicated to Hasan Sadaqa's tomb from the beginning.
 The cenotaph over Hasan Sadaqa's tomb, near the chamber's mihrab, cites Sunqur as the founder of the building, but states that the building is the shrine (darih) of Hasan Sadaqa himself.
 This would seem to suggest that Sunqur dedicated the building to Hasan Sadaqa, but this would be unusual in Mamluk architectural history and it seems unlikely that a high-ranking Mamluk amir would construct such an impressive mausoleum and religious complex with no intention to use it for himself.
 Sunqur Sa'di's own ruined cenotaph, left unused, has been found in the center of the chamber.

-Elsewhere, Hasan Sadaqa is described in historical sources as a wealthy notable, possibly a merchant, who sponsored the building, while his own cenotaph describes him as a Sufi (Islamic mystic) sheikh.
-To add to the confusion, the mausoleum is dated to 1315, well before Sunqur fled Egypt (1323) and before the mausoleum's completion (1321), while other sources give his date of death as 1345, well after Sunqur had left.
+Elsewhere, Hasan Sadaqa is described in historical sources as a wealthy notable, possibly a merchant, who sponsored the building, while his own cenotaph describes him as a Sufi sheikh.
+To add to the confusion, the mausoleum is dated from 1315, well before Sunqur fled Egypt in 1323 and before the mausoleum's completion in 1321, while other sources give his date of death as 1345, well after Sunqur had fled.
 One possible interpretation is that Hasan Sadaqa was a Sufi sheikh with great wealth who co-sponsored the foundation and construction of Sunqur's building, and thus at some point was granted the privilege of sharing the mausoleum with Sunqur.
 If so, this arrangement would nonetheless be unusual in Mamluk architectural traditions, but the question remains unresolved.